 There is a good chance that this post contains affiliate links.
 If you make a purchase through them, I may receive a small commission at no extra cost to you!
 As an Amazon Associate, I earn from qualifying purchases.
 As ever, all opinions are my own.

-Poland is well-known as one of the cheapest destinations to travel to in Europe – but is it all true?
-What’s the realistic cost of travel in Poland?
-Are the prices in Poland really as low as everybody says?
+Poland is well-known as one of the cheapest destinations to travel to in Europe – but are the prices in Poland really as low as everybody says?
+Is Poland cheap to visit?

 When I first heard these rumours I was sceptical too.
-However, after three different trips to Poland, I can now officially confirm that, yes, Poland really is a cheap country to travel in, no matter what your travel style is!
+However, after going on three different trips to Poland now, to Warsaw, Krakow, Poznan, Wroclaw, and Gdansk, I can now officially confirm that, yes, it is cheap to travel to Poland, no matter what your travel style is!

 It’s important to note when I refer to “cheap”, I definitely don’t mean bad quality.
 In fact, Poland is one of the best countries in Europe when it comes to fun and exciting travel experiences!
-It’s just great value for money, and there’s nothing wrong with that AT.
+Poland is just great value for money, and there’s nothing wrong with that AT.
 ALL!

-In this blog post, I’m going to provide a comprehensive, detailed guide to prices in Poland, and how much travel costs there, to help you decide on an accurate budget for your trip.
-I’ll also include examples of prices I have actually paid in Poland, and what I paid for.
+In this blog post, I’m going to provide a comprehensive, detailed guide to prices in Poland, and how much travel costs there, to help you decide on how much money to take to Poland.

-Top tip: The Polish currency is the Polish Zloty (PLN), but I have listed most of the prices in this post in Euros to keep everything simple.
+Top tip: The Polish Zloty (PLN) is the money used in Poland, but I have listed most of the prices in this post in Euros to keep everything simple.

 Where I’ve Been In Poland

 Obviously, Poland is a huge country, and prices aren’t the same across the entire country.
-In general, though, for tourists they’re fairly similar.
+In general, though, Poland is not expensive for tourists and prices are generally low.

 Here is where I’ve visited in Poland so far, including how long I spent there: